The answers below relate to the Landlord Preferred Policies only.

 Contents are non “fixed” items such as light fittings, curtains, rugs and blinds.
 Any household goods or appliances left specifically for the tenants use.
 Above ground swimming pools or portable spas.

 Carpet is now deemed to be part of the dwelling and falls under Building/Dwelling Policies.
-However if a claim was declined through the Building Insurer (if not insured with QBE/REAL) please contact our office, to see if a claim may be payable through the Landlord Preferred Policy or Multiple Tenancies per Dwelling Policy (Special Benefit)
+However if a claim was declined through the Building Insurer (if not insured with Tower/REAL) please contact our office, to see if a claim may be payable through the Landlord Preferred Policy (Special Benefit)

 #17 Furniture is stored in the landlords shed and isn’t available for the tenant to use.
 Is this covered?